 We expect this market to be a celebration of local food, real food without chemicals,

 made available to ALL people, regardless of economic and social barriers.
 A not-for-profit corporation, market manager Urban Oasis Project will provide a $40 matching grant for all users of EBT (food stamps) per market day, in the form of tokens to be spent on fresh fruits and vegetables.
-We attract high and low-income customers, and expect this market to serve both.
+We attract high and low-income customers and expect this market to serve both.
 Farmers’ markets are a great equalizer, and rich and poor shop side-by-side, as our common denominator, food, brings us together.
 We educate and inform the public regarding food issues.
 Preference will be given to vendors who exhibit values of the market’s mission.
 All vendors are subject to approval, and Urban Oasis Project reserves the right to reject any vendor for any reason it deems appropriate.

-The Vizcaya Village Farmers’ Market is a year-round market that will take place every Sunday from 9:00am to 2:00 pm, in Vizcaya Village, 50 SW 32nd Rd on Google Maps.
+The Vizcaya Village Farmers’ Market is a year-round market that will take place every Sunday from 9:00am to 2:00 pm, in the Vizcaya Village, 3250 S. Miami Ave, Miami FL 33129.

 Urban Oasis Project, Inc. maintains the right to close the Market any Sunday for any reason.